thePython2016/Microfinance_supportGroupMS/README.md

 #  Microfinance Support Group Management System

-A web-based **Microfinance Support Group Management System** integrated with **SMS functionality (G-Cash Point)** and an **AI Assistant** to manage member information, track financial activities, and improve communication through automated SMS notifications and smart assistance.
+A web-based Microfinance Support Group Management System integrated with SMS functionality  and an AI Assistant to manage member information, track financial activities, and improve communication through automated SMS notifications and smart assistance.

 The system helps microfinance groups digitize operations such as member registration, savings tracking, loan management, and communication.